 With effect from 1st September 2014 Department of Education guidelines require schools to have Individual Health Care Plans in place for all pupils with a medical condition.
 If your child has asthma and carries an inhaler or has an allergy that needs the use of an epipen in an emergency please ask for a relevant health care plan proforma.

-If your child has any other medical condition that requires possible treatment/special consideration in school please contact Mrs Miller or Mrs Thompson on extension 310.
+If your child has any other medical condition that requires possible treatment/special consideration in school please contact Mrs Thompson on extension 310.
 Thank you

 Given the large number of students in school, we have a remarkably honest community and permanent theft and loss is a rare occurrence.
 Losing any belongings is, however, upsetting for the student and expensive for parents.
-Consequently, we ask all parents to clearly mark all property which students bring into school with their full name.
+Consequently, we ask all parents to clearly mark all property which students bring into school with their full name and this includes their uniform, especially blazers!.
 Parents are strongly urged not to allow children to bring valuable possessions into school unless absolutely necessary.
 This includes money.
 If students need to have valuables in school they should put them in their locker.

-It is in the nature of children to lose things and leave things!
+It is in the nature of children to lose things and leave things especially in the first few months of starting secondary school!
 This is a minor problem if all possessions are named or marked.
-Mrs. Miller will return named property directly to its rightful owner as soon as possible.
+Mrs. Thompson will return named property directly to its rightful owner as soon as possible.
 Regrettably, we continue to have unmarked property both handed in and reported missing.
 Pupils are responsible for the safe keeping of their own property.
 Unclaimed lost property is given to charity at the end of 20 school days.